Igor Gouzenko: Life in Canada

-Gouzenko remained in the public eye, writing two books, This Was My Choice, a non-fiction account of his defection, and the novel The Fall of a Titan, which won a Governor General's Award in 1954.
+He remained in the public eye, writing two books, This Was My Choice, a non-fiction account of his defection, and the novel The Fall of a Titan, which won a Governor General's Award in 1954.
 In 1955 professor Eugene Hudson Long and writer Gerald Warner Brace nominated the novel for the Nobel Prize in Literature.
 Gouzenko also painted and sold paintings.
 Gouzenko also appeared on television to promote his books and air grievances with the RCMP, always with a hood over his head.